 Windows Media Player scans your Music folder for audio files.
 If you’ve got music tracks stored in a different folder (the Downloads folder for instance) then WMP probably won’t find it.
 If that’s the case, click here How To Use Windows Media Player

-Left-click the Burn tab on the right-hand side of the window.
+To ensure that you’re going to make a music CD, left click the Burn tab on the right-hand side of the window.
 Then click the Burn Options button.
-The Burn options button is tiny, but it is there.
+The Burn Options button is tiny, but it is there.

 On the Burn Options menu, make sure Audio CD is selected.
 If it isn’t, left-click on it.

-In case you’re wandering it doesn’t matter if your music is currently in the MP3 format.
+In case you’re wandering, it doesn’t matter if your music is currently in the MP3 format (which is probably the most common format).
 WMP will convert it to CDDA during the burn process.

 Adding Music To Your Burn List.